 *We are currently not conducting any education

 You must have your open water certification before you can participate in the manta ray night dive.
-Although, you can always join us as a snorkeler on the manta charter which is equally as amazing.

 You can invest as much as you want after certification, depending upon your interest level.
 Personal equipment (mask, snorkel, and fins) is required for certification or continuing education classes.
 Dive equipment is available for rent and you can invest in your own dive equipment over time.
 Travel expenses can fit every budget.
 Check out places to dive near your home, we bet you won’t have to go far to get wet.
 A scuba diving vacation can be pretty similar to a skiing or snowboarding vacation.